 THE second night continues.
 Fingal relates, at the feast, his own first expedition into Ireland, and his marriage with Roscrána, the daughter of Cormac, king of that island.
 The Irish chiefs convene in the presence of Cathmor.
 The situation of the king described.
-The story of Sul-mala, the daughter of Conmor, king of Inis-huna, who, in the disguise of a young warrior, had followed Cathmor to the war.
+The story of Sul-malla, the daughter of Conmor, king of Inis-huna, who, in the disguise of a young warrior, had followed Cathmor to the war.
 The sullen behaviour of Foldath, who had commanded in the battle of the preceding day, renews the difference between him and Malthos; but Cathmor, interposing, ends it.
 The chiefs feast, and hear the song of Fonar the bard.
 Cathmor returns to rest, at a distance from the army.
-The ghost of his brother Cairbar appears to him in a dream; and obscurely foretels the issue of the war.
-The soliloquy of the king.
-He discovers Sul-malla.
+The ghost of his brother Cairbar appears to him in a dream; and obscurely foretells the issue of the war.
+The soliloguy of the king.
+He discovers Sulmalla.
 Morning comes.
-Her soliloguy closes the book.
+Her soliloguy closes the book. \ "BENEATH an oak," said the king, "I sat on Selma's streamy rock, when Connal rose, from the sea, with the broken spear of Duth-caron.
+Fardistant stood the youth.
+He turned away his eyes.
+He remembered the steps of his father, on his own green hills.
+I darkened in my place.
+Dusky thoughts flew over my soul.
+The kings of Erin rose before me.
+I half-unsheathed the sword.
+Slowly approached the chiefs.
+They lifted up their silent eyes.
+Like a ridge of clouds, they wait for the bursting forth of my voice.
+My voice was, to them, a wind from heaven to roll the mist away.